FernandoUoE/bread_lang/README.md

-# 10 min Survey: rating synthesised voices
+# 10 min Survey: Rate Synthesised Voices

 Brief description: (Please read all of this carefully)